 The Department has strong ties to many research units in and beyond the university such as the Biological Mass Spectrometry Laboratory, The Canadian Synchrotron Radiation Facility, the Canadian Light Source, the National Ultra-high Field NMR Facility for Solids, Surface Science Western, Interface Science Western, the Nanofabrication Laboratory, Western Institute of Nanomaterials Science, the Ontario Photonics Consortium, the Centre for Tribology Research, the Centre for Chemical Physics, the London Health Sciences Centre, the Robarts Research Institute, and SHARCNET.
 We are also home to the Editorial Office of the Canadian Journal of Chemistry.

-Within the last few years, the Department has secured additional space to accommodate its growing needs: we have expanded into the adjacent Biological & Geological Sciences Building and have compleated construction of a new Materials Science Addition.
+Within the last decade, the Department has secured additional space to accommodate its growing needs: we have expanded into the adjacent Biological & Geological Sciences Building and have compleated construction of a new Materials Science Addition in 2009.

 We are proud of the high quality scholarship and research demonstrated by our undergraduate students, graduate students, visiting scholars, staff, and faculty.
 We welcome you to visit our Department and our university the next time you are in Southwestern Ontario!
 Please don't hesitate to contact us.